drubinstein/pokerl/content/docs/chapter-2/rewards/index.md

 The Safari Zone minigame provided a big challenge.
 The Safari Zone is a minigame where two required items must be obtained within 500 steps.
 The Safari Zone can be attempted as long as you can pay for it.
 Safari Zone’s route is pretty linear until a fork in the road 75% the way in.
 We needed to incentivize the agent to get to that fork as fast as possible *and* take the correct fork.

 We added a specific Safari Zone reward for this case.
-The agent obtains a reward proportional to the number of steps left for any map id it reaches within the Safari Zone.
+The agent obtains a reward proportional to the number of steps left for any map ID it reaches within the Safari Zone.
 Ideally, the agent’s visited mask would prompt the agent to explore both forks within the same episode.
 In reality, the agent does eventually complete the Safari Zone but it can take thousands of steps during training.

 ## Level Reward